mariadb-operator/mariadb-operator/docs/BACKUP.md

 ## Staging area

 > [!NOTE]
-> S3 is the only storage type that requires an staging area.
+> S3 is the only storage type that requires a staging area.

-When using S3 storage for backups, an staging area is used for keeping the external backups while they are being processed.
-By default, this staging area is an `emptyDir` volume, which means that the backups are temporarily stored in the node where the `Backup`/`Restore` `Job` has been scheduled.
+When using S3 storage for backups, a staging area is used for keeping the external backups while they are being processed.
+By default, this staging area is an `emptyDir` volume, which means that the backups are temporarily stored in the node filesystem where the `Backup`/`Restore` `Job` has been scheduled.
 In production environments, large backups may lead to issues if the node doesn't have sufficient space, potentially causing the backup/restore process to fail.

 To overcome this limitation, you are able to define your own staging area by setting the `stagingStorage` field to both the `Backup` and `Restore` CRs: